JoeSandos/GraphDiffuser/README.md

 # Introduction

-Implementation of the work "A Diffusion-based Generative Approach for Model-free Finite-time Control of Complex Systems"
+Implementation of the work "Sample-efficient diffusion-based control of complex nonlinear systems"

 # Installation